PriyanshuKansal82/random_gif/README.md

 ## 📝 Description

 The **Random GIF Generator** is a fun and engaging web app that shows you a new animated GIF every time you click a button.
-Whether you're looking to express an emotion, get a laugh, or just enjoy some randomness, this tool delivers GIFs directly from an API (like GIPHY or Tenor) to keep things fresh and entertaining. 😄📷
+Whether you're looking to express an emotion, get a laugh, or just enjoy some randomness, this tool delivers GIFs directly from an API (like GIPHY) to keep things fresh and entertaining. 😄📷

 ---